 Jaie Laplante is an internationally recognized leader and influencer in film culture.
 As a critic and journalist in Canada in the late 1980s, he published more than 400 pieces on contemporary commercial and international art cinema for a variety of publications, and first championed his career-long efforts to organically connect regional audiences with homegrown artists, recognizing it as an essential component of maintaining and building the medium’s power.
 During this time, he became one of the western Canadian region’s most vocal advocates, urging audiences to support nascent successes, such as the 1980s oeuvre of Albertan Anne Wheeler (Loyalties, Bye Bye Blues), the first filmmaker from the province to be selected by Film Society of the Lincoln Center and Museum of Modern Art’s New Directors/New Films.
 In Toronto and Los Angeles in the 1990s, Laplante worked on numerous independent productions and developed screenplays, and received an Academy of Canadian Cinema & Television nomination for Best Adapted Screenplay for the made-in-Toronto film Sugar, directed by John Palmer.

 With the dawn of the new century, Laplante arrived in Miami and emerged as a new curatorial voice for a complex and dynamic metropolis on the verge of a rapid cultural expansion.
-Laplante produced early award showcases for François Ozon and Gregg Araki and brought ahead-of-the-curve attention to numerous unheralded filmmakers who are today major talents, including Matteo Garrone in 2003 and Naji Abu Nowar in 2008.
-Since the fall of 2010, Laplante has directed Miami International Film Festival and significantly reshaped the personality of the Festival’s program, deepening the Festival’s commitment to being a primary portal into the United States for established and emerging Iberoamerican filmmakers and providing catalyst on US distribution sales and renewed industry interest in the event.
+Laplante produced early award showcases for François Ozon and Gregg Araki during his tenure at Miami Gay & Lesbian Film Festival, and brought ahead-of-the-curve attention to numerous unheralded filmmakers who are today major talents, including Matteo Garrone in 2003 and Naji Abu Nowar in 2008.
+Since the fall of 2010, Laplante has directed Miami Film Festival and significantly reshaped the personality of the Festival’s program, deepening the Festival’s commitment as a primary portal into the United States for established and emerging Iberoamerican filmmakers and providing catalyst on US distribution sales and renewed industry interest in the event.
 He has successfully strengthened the Festival’s commitment as a strong platform for Miami and Florida filmmakers creating work of international caliber, produced tributes to Oscar-winners Susanne Bier and Fernando Trueba, and premiered more than 500 films to Miami audiences, including the award-winning hits Wild Tales, Conducta, Theeb, Deep City: Birth of the Miami Sound, Metegol, Brazilian Western, Reality, Juan of the Dead, Porfirio, Madrid 1987, Un cuento chino, Chico & Rita, Cafe de Flore, and Incendies.
 Laplante has juried at film festivals and on film panels in Santiago de Chile; San Jose, Costa Rica; Santo Domingo, Dominican Republic; and at Cleveland International Film Festival.
 He was appointed by mayor Carlos Gimenez to the Miami-Dade County Film & Entertainment Advisory Board in 2013.

 Twitter handle: @jaieinmiami